-- 1. Air vent screw

-- 2. Fuel tank cap

-- 2. When using integral tank Open the fuel tank cap slowly.

-Loosen the tank cap until it contacts the tab lock and release internal pressure completely.
-After that, press down the tab lock and open the tank cap.
-3. When using integral tank

-Remove top cowl and fill the fuel not to over the full mark.
+- 1. Air vent screw - 2.
+Fuel tank cap - Loosen the tank cap until it contacts the tab lock and release internal pressure completely.
+After that, press down the tab lock and open the tank cap. - 3.
+Fill the fuel carefully not to over flow.